alonitac/DevOpsBootcampUPES/tutorials/bash_conditional_statements.md

 ### Numeric comparisons

 The below example demonstrates numeric comparison between a variable and 20.
-Don’t worry is it doesn’t work, you’ll fix it soon 🙂
+Don't worry is it doesn't work, you'll fix it soon 🙂

 ```bash
 num=$(wc -l /etc/passwd)